fabnicol/ubuntu4mercury/README.md

     sudo ./build.sh 2022-01-10 4183b8d62f

 The date should be subsequent to 2022-01-09 and the revision to 06f81f1cf0d.
+Git revisions can be anything legal: revision hashes or HEAD, HEAD, HEAD~n (n an interger), etc.
 Please note that the further from these references, the higher the risk of a build failure.
-In the two argument case, if the build succeeds, the git source revision indicated as the second argument has been built using the ROTD compiler dated as the first argument.
+In the two-argument case, if the build succeeds, the git source revision indicated as the second argument has been built using the ROTD compiler dated as the first argument.